 While primarily an insectivore, the striped skunk is adaptable enough to incorporate other animals and even vegetable matter into its diet.
 The most frequently consumed insects include grasshoppers, beetles, crickets, and caterpillars.
 In the winter and spring months, the striped skunk will supplement its diet with vertebrates such as white-footed mice, voles, eggs and the chicks of ground nesting birds.
 When in season, the skunk will also consume vegetable matter, such as apples, blueberries, black cherries, ground cherries, corn and nightshade.

 Skunks very frequently inhabit human dwellings.
 They'll live under sheds, porches, decks, etc. and in old abandoned woodchuck homes.
 Keep lids on garbage cans and remove unwanted debris from gardens.
 They may discharge, or scent mark these areas creating an unpleasant odor.
 Many people don't like skunks on the property, because of fear of stumbling across one and getting sprayed.
 Skunks often fall down basement window wells as well.
 In addition, they do a lot of digging, and damage a lawn.

 How do you get rid of them?

 If skunks have become a problem on your property or inside of your home, contact us.
 The best method is to direct capture and remove the skunks from the area.
 Skunk trapping can be tricky, due to the animal's ability to spray.
 Some trappers use solid-walled traps for this reason.
+We use humane and chemical-free methods, as with all our animal removal.
 Once the skunk is removed allow us to restore your porch, siding, deck etc back to original and exclude any further skunks, racoon and ground hogs etc. from entering ever again.